GerritRoska/discipler.io-app/README.md

 # Discipler App

 A spiritual growth companion app built with React Native, Expo, and Supabase.
-Features an Apple-grade UI with visionOS-style design elements, comprehensive onboarding, and personalized spiritual growth plans.
+Features a dark mode UI with quiz-based onboarding and personalized spiritual growth plans.

 ## 🎯 Current Status

 **✅ FULLY OPERATIONAL - SDK 53 Stable**

 - **Expo SDK 53** with React 19 and React Native 0.79.5
-- **Apple-Grade UI V2** with visionOS-style design
+- **Quiz-Based Onboarding** with 8 steps
-- **Complete Onboarding Flow** with 8 steps
+- **Dark Mode UI** with consistent styling
 - **Zero TypeScript Errors** and security vulnerabilities
 - **Ready for Backend Integration**